sara-sabr/ITStrategy/Strategies/ITVision.md

 All of ESDC's services use a single account, tied to a single identity, in order to avoid multiple separate logins and use [modern identity verification](https://gcn.com/articles/2019/03/25/mobile-verification.aspx) to drastically reduce identity theft risks.
 IT Solutions can only "talk" to each other via APIs.

-IM/IT solutions are flexible enough to give the choice of sharing personal data to the end-user, bringing any privacy concerns in the hands of the end-user.
+IM/IT solutions provide the flexibility needed to empower end-users with the choice of sharing personal data, bringing any privacy concerns in the hands of the end-user as opposed to ESDC making decisions for them.

-Technology choices adopt open standards with preference to Open Source solutions in order to avoid vendor lock-in, enable interoperability, and collaboration.
+Technology choices adopt open standards with preference for Open Source solutions in order to avoid vendor lock-in, enable interoperability, and collaboration.
 Technology choices does not take a simple look as "COTS *or* Custom", rather choices look at fit for purpose which means "COTS *and* Custom": COTS for commodities and Custom for specialization.
+COTS is defined as per [US DoD FAQ](https://dodcio.defense.gov/Open-Source-Software-FAQ/#Q:_Is_open_source_software_commercial_software.3F_Is_it_COTS.3F).

 ESDC's legacy core systems are modernized into a set of micro services as opposed to monolithic systems, each working together as an aggregate to bring Pension, Employment Insurance, and Old Age Security delivery to citizens.
 The number of services (or number of systems) is not a concern, the concern is rather the ability to effectively manage technical debt and keep up with demands by making timely, small iterative changes.